Best State to Be a Nurse: New Hampshire and Maine Shock Poll

-For as long as there has been injuries, accidents, and fatalities, people have needed nurses.
-Nursing is often a profession that does not get enough credit.
+Nursing is a profession that doesn't get enough credit.
 They deal with some serious...you know what.
 Literally.

-In honor of National Nurses Day, May 6, 2022, I decided to find out where the best states are to be a nurse.
+Before National Nurses Day, on May 6, I decided to find out where the best states are to be a nurse.

 If you're going to work as a nurse, you might as well pick a top 10 state to be a nurse in.